The Truth About How Marriage Affects Your Credit

 With joint accounts and authorized user accounts, the history of only that account is reported on both spouses’ credit reports, even if only one spouse actually uses the account.

 On joint accounts, both spouses are responsible for making credit card and loan payments.
-Furthermore, if the account becomes delinquent, the creditor or lender will attempt to collect from both spouses.
-With authorized user accounts, only the primary account holder is legally responsible for paying the credit card debt.
+Furthermore, if the account becomes delinquent, the creditor or lender will attempt to collect the delinquent amount from both spouses.
+With authorized user accounts, only the primary account holder is legally responsible for paying the credit card debt but the account history will affect everyone listed on the account.

 When One Spouse Has Bad Credit